 How it works:

-- Identify recurring tasks that are similar in nature.
+- Identify recurring tasks that are similar in nature (e.g., administrative work, creative ideation, client calls, email management).

 Pros:

-- Increases efficiency and speed as you get into a rhythm.
+- Increases efficiency and speed by allowing you to get into a rhythm.

 Cons: